UtrechtUniversity/workshop-introduction-to-python/setup.md

 All of the software and data used are freely available online, and instructions on how to obtain them are provided below.

+If you have any questions, or are not comfortable with doing the installation yourself join the [RDM walk-in hours][walk-in-hours] to ask for help.

 ## Install Python

 In this course, we will be using Python 3 with some of its most popular scientific libraries.